-There are a number of avenues through which to buy cryptocurrency in Vancouver, whether it’s in-person or online.
-This short guide will take you through the different options for buying or selling bitcoin, ethereum, and other cryptocurrencies for those living in the Greater Vancouver Area.
-We will also list the pros and cons of each one.
-We’ve broken down your options into four categories: physical retail exchanges, Bitcoin ATMs, peer-to-peer trades, and online exchanges.
+There are a number of avenues through which to buy cryptocurrency in Vancouver.
+This short guide will take you through the different options We will also list the pros and cons of each one.
+We’ve broken down your options into three categories: physical retail exchanges, Bitcoin ATMs, and peer-to-peer trades.

 Physical Retail Exchanges

-A popular option for many local crypto investors is to go to a brick-and-mortar exchange for their bitcoin and crypto purchases.
-At these locations there will be live tellers, like a bank or forex exchange, to help facilitate your transaction and accept cash as payment.
-Depending on the business, e-transfers and wires are often available as payment options as well.
-This is an excellent option for people who prefer to pay in cash as well as those who require some support and guidance and want a licensed and registered business they can trust.
-Trades done in this environment, where the client is getting one-on-one support from a service agent, is also known as OTC (over-the-counter).
+A popular option for many locals is to go to a brick-and-mortar exchange for their bitcoin and crypto purchases.
+At these locations there will be live tellers, like a bank or currency exchange, to help facilitate your transaction and accept cash as payment.
+Most business will also accept e-transfers and bank wires.
+These businesses are an excellent option for people who prefer to pay in cash rather than go through the banking system as well as those who require extra help and want a licensed and registered business they can trust.
+Trades done in this environment, where the client can receive one-on-one attention and support from a service agent, is also known as OTC (over-the-counter).

 - In-person customer service and support

-- Significantly lower fees than Bitcoin ATM machiens
+- Significantly lower fees than Bitcoin ATM machines

 - Secure physical location